Our minced beef pie with puff pastry is under 620 calories per portion and takes an hour to cook.

 - Beaten egg to glaze

 - Stir in the flour and cook for about a minute stirring, then add the beef stock.
-Bring the meat mix slowly to the boil, then reduce the heat to a simmer gently for about 20 mins.
+Bring the mix slowly to the boil, then reduce the heat to a simmer gently for about 20 minutes.
 If the mix is becoming too thick add a splash more stock.

-- Remove from the heat and leave to cool for about 5 minutes, then turn the meat mixture into a 1 litre oven proof dish.
+- Heat the oven to 200C (180C fan, Gas 6).
+Remove from the filling from the heat and leave to cool for about 5 minutes, then spoon the mixture into a 1 litre ovenproof dish.

-- Meanwhile take the pastry out of the fridge as instructed on the packet – about 10 mins before using.
+- Meanwhile take the pastry out of the fridge as instructed on the packet.
 Brush the pastry rim with water.
-Gently drape the pastry over the dish, pressing firmly onto the edges, and tuck in the excess.
+Gently drape over the dish, pressing firmly onto the edges, and tuck in the excess.
 Pinch the rim with your fingers or the prongs of a fork.

-- Make several slits in the top of the pastry to allow the steam to escape, then brush the pie with beaten egg to glaze and bake in the oven for 20-30 mins, or until the pie is golden brown, the meat is bubbling and the pastry is cooked through.
+- Make several slits in the top of the pastry to allow the steam to escape, then brush the pie with beaten egg to glaze and bake in the oven for 20-30 minutes, or until the top is golden brown, the meat is bubbling and the pastry is cooked through.

-Top tips for making puff pastry minced beef pie:
+Top tips for making minced beef pie with puff pastry